Project-2-2/GameInterop/README.md

 This is a proposition of a common API that will allow to implement agents independently.

-The main interface af an agent is very simple:
+The main interface of an agent is very simple:
 ```$java
 /**
  * The common interface for agents.